 - Teflon sheet or parchment paper

 Tip: Be sure to mirror your design and cut with the shiny side of the heat transfer vinyl against the mat.
-You can see the basics of working with heat transfer vinyl here.
+You can learn the basics of working with heat transfer vinyl!

-Then weed away all excess vinyl from the backing sheet.
+Weed away all excess vinyl from the backing sheet.
 You will want to repeat this for both colors.
 Be sure to remove the excess around the outside as well as the centers of letters.

-Then locate your design on the napkin.
-You may be able to press both colors at one time or you might have to press the two colors separately.
+Next, locate your design on the napkin.
+You may be able to press both colors at one time, or you might have to press the two colors separately.

-When pressing add the napkin to your EasyPress mat or use a rolled-up towel.
-Then add your first color of heat transfer vinyl on top.
+When pressing, add the napkin to your EasyPress mat or use a rolled-up towel.
+Then, add your first color of heat transfer vinyl on top.

 Cover with a Teflon sheet or parchment paper to protect the napkin itself from the heat.

-Then place your second color over the top.
+Next, place your second color over the top.

 Repeat the same procedure by adding the protective sheet over the top and pressing with the EasyPress.

-Then allow to cool completely and remove the carrier sheet from the iron-on.
+Then, allow to cool completely and remove the carrier sheet from the iron-on.

 Repeat for as many napkins as you need for your party.
-These custom napkins are perfect for wedding showers, baby showers, and so much more.
+These custom napkins are perfect for wedding showers, baby showers, and so much more!

 Try adding heat transfer vinyl on napkins for your next event.
-They are so much cheaper and easier than custom printed napkins ever will be!
+They are so much cheaper and easier than custom-printed napkins ever will be!